kacperbojakowski/final-project/06-education/1-self-teaching/index.md

 * Is the information helpful, clear, and easy to find?
 * Is the print sharp?
 Are images in high resolution?
 Is the text (well-) translated?
 * Is the information correct, up-to-date, and conforming to industry standards (if applicable)?
-* Can you access the content elswhere (e.g. download as a PDF)?
+* Can you access the content elsewhere (e.g., download as a PDF)?

 > ❗ **IMPORTANT**: The above framework is *not* an industry-approved method for *documentation testing*; it's a simple outline to help you focus on aspects that may contribute to overall quality of documentation.